Dyson Gen5 Detect vs. V15 Detect

 One casualty of the increased Gen5 Detect suction is the higher noise levels.

-I used a sound meter to measure noise using both nozzles, and here are the results.
+I used a sound meter to measure the noise using both nozzles, and the results are as follows.

 ModelDyson Gen5 DetectDyson V15